 The Higher National Diploma in Film is designed to give students the opportunity to express themselves through the medium of film.
 The programme combines an emphasis on the art of filmmaking and the visual representation of story with the development of technical, organisational and production skills.
-It consists of four main areas : Theory and Analysis, Camera, Lighting and Art Direction.
+It consists of five main areas : Practical Camera and Lighting, Theory and Analysis, Art Direction, Production Management, Post Production Processes.
 There is an emphasis on Visual Language and Cinematography.
 Students will be encouraged to examine the variety of styles used in film both historically and currently.

 Leaving Certificate/LCVP with a minimum of two H5/O1 and three O6/H7 grades or equivalent or QQI Level 5 award with a merit profile or BTEC National Diploma with a merit profile.
 The academic entry requirements may be waived for mature applicants (21+).
 Suitable foundation Level 5 courses include:

 The Higher National Diploma is a BTEC (Business and Technology Education Council) qualification awarded by the UK awarding body Pearson.
 A Higher National Diploma is recognised by the QQI as being comparable to the Higher Certificate at NFQ Level 6.

-Each candidate will be interviewed on his or her portfolio work.
+Each candidate will be interviewed on their portfolio work.
 The portfolio interview will last approximately 20 minutes.
 The portfolio should contain items that are current or relevant to the application.
 The emphasis should be on quality and not quantity.
-Film and/or Video work should be presented on DVD (finalised) .
+Film and/or Video work should be presented on USB.
 If your video is a group production, you should show a part that contains your own work.
 Photographic work should show your skills in lighting, framing and composition and possibly sequence.
 No more than 20 photos should be presented.
-Storyboards may also be presented.
+Storyboards may also be presented in support.